 All concerns should be documented on a Safeguarding 'Cause for Concern' Form - Concerns about Child's Safety and Welfare.
 You should include the date, the name of the member of staff to whom the disclosure was made, the main points from the conversation and the agreed next steps.
 The use of Appendix F to target/identify specific concerns is advisable.
-The form should then be submitted to the Deputy Head Pastoral (DSL), for support and advice about what happens next.
+The form should then be submitted to the Deputy Head Pastoral (DSL) or another member of the Safeguarding Team, for support and advice about what happens next.